-Ok, unfortunately, we all know that even the best programs, teams and organizations can run into hard times.
-This may be an unexpected vacancy in leadership or another major disruption for your organization that affects operations for a long or short term.
-Having an Emergency Plan and letting folks know where this plan is kept can save so much headache and hassle in the event of a crisis.
+The effects of COVID-19 are a reminder that emergencies and disasters do, unfortunately, happen.
+Having an Emergency Plan and letting folks know where this plan is kept can provide some peace of mind in the event of a crisis.
 Please don’t be caught off guard, get your binder or files updated with an Emergency Plan.

 No one wants WNC families to have to do without, and you are a part of the MANNA network which can be a lifeline.
 Let’s keep everyone fed.